 With Term Life Insurance rates being lower than ever before, there’s no wonder that so many policies are sold today, especially for consumers who need a very large death benefit in order to replace their income.
 Term life insurance rates are much lower than whole life, indexed universal life and universal life because the mortality rate for term insurance policyholders is dramatically lower than the mortality rates for permanent insurance policyholders.

-Simply put, term insurance policyholders rarely die during the term of their insurance policy and many policyholders convert their term insurance policies before their term insurance coverage expires.
+Simply put, term insurance policyholders rarely die during the term of their insurance policy and many policyholders elect to take advantage of the term life insurance conversion before their term insurance coverage expires.

 Is your term life insurance coverage about to expire?
-We can help guide you down the path to converting your policy so that your can keep your life insurance coverage.
+We can help guide you down the path to converting your policy so that you can keep your life insurance coverage.

 You have 4 Choices if your Term Insurance is Expiring

-Even though most insurance companies will offer a renewal for term insurance, the rates are based on your current age and renewal policy period is typically one year.
+Even though most insurance companies will offer a renewal for term insurance, the rates are based on your current age and the renewal policy period is typically one year.
 This means that each anniversary of your insurance policy your cost of term insurance is going to increase.
-Fortunately, term insurance policyholders have options:
+Fortunately, term insurance policyholders have options.
+What to do when your term life insurance expires or is about to expire.

 1. Renew Your Policy